datguyducky/diceware-generator/README.md

 1. Then we **"role our dice" 5 times** (number can be from 1-6, and end result is something like for ex.
 '11111'.)

-1. After we have our number ('11111' in this example) we **check which language** user choose and then we 'go' to relevant file (every language have own file).
+1. After we have our number ('11111' in this example) we **check which language** user choosed and then we 'go' to relevant file (every language have own it file).

 1. In every language file there is **Array which which starts with lowest possible number (11111) that we can get from "rolling our dice" and ends with highest possible number (66666)**.
 To every number there's a word/symbol/number asigned.
 So our passphrase is set of this worlds/symbols or numbers we got from language file.

 1. Currently we only have 1 world generated and we need at least 5 more.
 So we need to **repeat steps 3-5 as many times as user choose worlds**.

-1. After all of this we finally have our freshly generated passphrase. :)
+1. After all of this we finally have our freshly generated passphrase and we can show it to user below 'Generate' button. :)

 ## Sources: